WATCH: Greater Victoria’s top stories of the day - Victoria News

-If you’re looking to celebrate Halloween with fireworks, you may need to take a firework safety course.
+The number of people participating in advance polls has gone up dramatically from the 2015 general election.
 For more information on this story, click here.

-Saanich is putting a $10 permit in place for Halloween bonfires.
-Permits specify the safe peramaters of setting light to a spooky Halloween.
+toys, castles, costumes and more are bringing joy to the BC Children’s Hospital.
+Victoria’s Ultimate Toy Fair will raise money and “blow you away.”
 For more information on this story, click here.

-Only Quebec City recorded a lower unemployment rate than Greater Victoria in September.
-Statistics Canada recorded an unemployment rate of 3.2 percent.
-For more information on this story, click here.
+If you live in a surrounding community of Canadain Forces Base Esquimalt, prepare for a test alarm on Oct.
+17. For more information on this story, click here.

 For more information on the stories featured in VVN’s highlight video, please visit the links above.